-8.1 Officers consider that the proposed development accords with the plan-led approach to deliver housing growth in the Reydon and Southwold area, delivering substantial public benefits as set out above.
-The extended site area beyond the allocated land is a departure from WLP6.1 but one that, ultimately, will facilitate a more integrated and higher quality residential development in terms of, among other things, connectivity with the Public Right of Way network; provision of green infrastructure; provision of sustainable drainage features; and the overall density of development appropriate for the site location within the Suffolk Coast and Heaths AONB.

-- 8.2 Officers consider that the proposals demonstrate that the site can be developed in a way that will deliver a high-quality residential development in accordance with WLP6.1 and the design objectives of the Local Plan and NPPF.
-The effort that has been made to fix certain elements of the design approach to guide any future reserved matters applications should provide assurance that the site area extending farther west, beyond the allocation, is not just acceptable but actually allows for any final development proposal to better integrate into its built and landscape context. - 8.3 It is acknowledged that the proposal will transform agricultural land into a residential development of the site, and that is not supported by some local residents.
+- 8.1 Officers consider that the proposed development accords with the plan-led approach to deliver housing growth in the Reydon and Southwold area, delivering substantial public benefits as set out above.
+The extended site area beyond the allocated land is somewhat of a departure from WLP6.1 but one that, ultimately, will facilitate a more integrated and higher quality residential development in terms of, among other things, connectivity with the Public Right of Way network; provision of green infrastructure; provision of sustainable drainage features; and the overall density of development appropriate for the site location within the Suffolk Coast and Heaths AONB. - 8.2 The proposals demonstrate that the site can be developed in a way that will deliver a high-quality residential development in accordance with WLP6.1 and the design objectives of the Local Plan, RNP, and NPPF.
+The effort that has been made to fix certain elements of the design approach to guide any future reserved matters applications should provide assurance that the site area extending farther west, beyond the allocation, is not just acceptable but actually allows for any final development proposal to better integrate into its built and landscape context.
+This is particularly important in the AONB and should be supported as an example of how a major housing development can be brought forward in this context. - 8.3 It is acknowledged that the proposal will see agricultural land change to a residential development of the site, and that is not supported by some local residents.
 Those concerns raised have been given due consideration by officers but do not, in the balance, indicate that planning permission be refused.
-Many of the matters raised can be addressed either through appropriate planning conditions or proper consideration of detailed design at reserved matters stage. - 8.4 The proposal would give rise to a low level of less than substantial harm to the significance of the grade II listed Gorse Lodge Farmhouse.
+Many of the matters raised can be addressed either through appropriate planning conditions or proper consideration of detailed design at reserved matters stage.

+- 8.4 The proposal would give rise to a low level of less than substantial harm to the significance of the grade II listed Gorse Lodge Farmhouse.
 That harm, even though low, will need to be given great weight in the balance by the decision-taker and properly weighed against the public benefits.
-However, officers consider that this proposal delivers numerous and substantial public benefits that would significantly and demonstrably outweigh any harm that would arise. - 8.5 The proposal is considered to represent sustainable development in accordance with the objectives of the National Planning Policy Framework and the adopted Local Plan.
-The application is therefore favourably recommended.
+However, officers consider that this proposal delivers numerous and substantial public benefits that would significantly and demonstrably outweigh any harm that would arise. - 8.5 The proposal is considered to represent sustainable development in accordance with the objectives of the National Planning Policy Framework (2021) and the Development Plan as a whole.
+There are no significant, or unacceptable environmental impacts arising from the proposals.
+There are also substantial public benefits that would otherwise justify approval as detailed above.
+Planning permission can therefore be granted.

-9 Recommendation
+9. Recommendation